 And then SHE yelled out some variation of

 FINE!
-I WILL YOU SELFISH FUCKING ASSHOLE!
+I WILL, YOU SELFISH FUCKING ASSHOLE!

 Then some more mindless yelling ensued.
 DAMN, but I longed for an old school corded phone that I could slam the shit out of.
 I mean the how in the royal hell could I properly express the enraged end to a convo with a cell phone?
-By seeing if she could hear how hard I was rapid mashing tiny-ass END button?
+By seeing if she could hear how hard I was rapid smashing the tiny-ass END button?
 Meanwhile The Self (my inner spirit) gently reminded me that I was being an arrogant prick.
 I replied to The Self to fuck off so I could embrace my stupid tantrum in ignorant bliss, before pacing around to find some inanimate object to kick or throw.

 As it happened, right around this time period, I came upon a deeply profound passage on love and relationships in a book called Conversations With God by Neale Donald Walsch.
 Almost immediately, I became acutely aware of just how much I loathed myself.
 But here’s the kicker: I also realized how much I projected all this shit onto Alex.
 Essentially, I discovered that for each thing that angered me about her behavior, there was something incomplete within me, and I began an inward journey to explore these incompletions.